xamarin/xamarin-macios/docs/website/generator-errors.md

 ### <a name='BI1062'/>BI1062: The member '*' contains ref/out parameters and must not be decorated with [Async].

-### <a name='BI1063'/>BI1063: The 'WrapAttribute' can only be used either at property level or at getter/setter level in a given time.
+### <a name='BI1063'/>BI1063: The 'WrapAttribute' can only be used at the property or at getter/setter level at a given time.
 Property: '*'.

 # BI11xx: warnings